***MONEY**

 “This is the first time I've been able to ask an organization for financial support without losing my dignity.”

 A second challenge is logistical: making individual arrangements with people takes quite a lot of people power on our end.
 Toward that end, we have created this summary of frequently asked questions and the answers to them.
-It would contribute to us enormously if you’d be willing to review this document to determine whether you need to contact us with any questions.
+It would contribute to us enormously if you’d be willing to review this document to determine whether you need to contact us with any financial questions/requests.
 If your questions are not answered, we will gladly respond to you by email or phone.

 Frequently Asked Questions